Komuroyama Park Azalea Festival 2021

 The festival features over 100,000 of 40 kinds azaleas which blooms vividly in the vast park of 35,000 square meters.
 One of the best highlight of the festival is the Azalea Tunnel, which is located at the center of the park.
 The stunning red tunnel is formed by the azalea trees which are human sized.

-The Komuroyama Park Azalea Festival (小室山公園つつじ祭り) is scheduled to be held from late April to early May, and along with the beautiful scenery of the azalea garden, several events will be held such as local delicacies, markets and shows.
+The Komuroyama Park Azalea Festival (小室山公園つつじ祭り) is held annually from late April to early May, and along with the beautiful scenery of the azalea garden, several events are also held such as local delicacies, markets and shows.
 The illumination of azalea will also be available at night during the festival, which displays a romantic and mystical view of flowers.
 You may have a chance to see the starry sky if the visibility is good.

 Komuroyama Park Azalea Festival is one of the best one day trip destinations from Tokyo this spring!
 Izu Peninsula has numbers of hotels and resorts as well as countless tourist attractions such as beaches, hot springs, museums, parks, mountains, delicious food and more.
 How about taking a side trip to see the spectacular scenery of azalea flowers and indulge yourself with delicious food and beautiful nature of Izu Peninsula??

 Komuroyama Park Azalea Festival 2021 (小室山公園つつじ祭り)